ulises0516/cse15l-lab-reports/LabReport2.md

     assertArrayEquals(new int[] { 3, 2, 1 }, input1);
   }
 ```
-**SideNote:** This Junit test failed because the Progam didnt account for.
+**SideNote**: This Junit test failed because the Progam didnt account for.
 an **Array** size of more than 1 element causing the program to fail.

 **Passed Junit test**